prob-ml/bliss/case_studies/galaxy_clustering/README.md

 3. *plocs*: in shape (batch_size, max(n_sources), 2).
 The coordinates for sources are in form (x, y) and represents absolute coordinates.
 4. *galaxy_fluxes/star_fluxes/galaxy_params*:  in shape (batch_size, max(n_sources), n_bands).

-### TODO
-1. Update the flux/param for the cluster galaxies based on redmapper paper.
-2. Incorporate cluster shape as additional variable.
-3. Cluster number and galaxy rate.
-What rate shall we be using for galaxies within the cluster?
-How many cluster are reasonable?
-For cluster numbers, we are targeting for a categorical variable like [0,1,2,3, ... k] and probability [p_0, p_1, ... p_k].
-The galaxy rate could be related to size?
-4. If we are generating mutiple clusters, what shall be the distance between them?
-Should they be close to each other or far from each other?
-Currently thinking each cluster bounding box should be a bit seperate from each other (no overlapping and at least somewhat away from each other?)